TheOdinProject/curriculum/ruby/basic_ruby/closures.md

 * **Closure** is just the umbrella term for all four of those things, which all somehow involve passing around chunks of code.

+### Exercises
+*Have you found any useful exercises that helped you get this stuff?
+Add them here!
+See our section on [How to Contribute](/contributing.md).*

+1. TODO: use blocks and procs

 ### Additional Resources
 *Have you run across anything that's really helpful for learning this?
 Add it here!
 See our section on [How to Contribute](/contributing.md).*